Central Securities Depositories Regulation (CSDR) – regulation memo

 Securities Services’ view

-We believe that CSDR is an important step forward to build safer and more integrated post-trade infrastructures as well as increase efficiency of securities settlement.
-CSDR is a crucial element of T2S’ success.
+We believe that CSDR has been an important step towards building safer and more integrated post-trade infrastructures.
+It also increases the efficiency of securities settlement.
+CSDR is a crucial element of the success of TARGET2-Securities (T2S).

 Key dates of CSDR